garrandall/popular-music-data/tracks/young-hearts-run-free-candi-staton.md

 Don't be no fool when love really don't love you
 It don't love you

-Ooh, young hearts run free
+Oh young hearts run free
 They'll never be hung up
 Hung up like my man and me
 My man and me